-->

 His head was severed and hung from the bowsprit of the victor's ship as a grim trophy.

-Charles Vane was the living embodiment of the "No Quarter" philosophy.
-While other pirates saw the King’s Pardon of 1718 as a convenient exit strategy, Vane saw it as an insult to his soul.
+While other pirates saw the King’s Pardon of 1718 as a convenient exit strategy, Charles Vane saw it as an insult to his soul.

 Even after losing his command, Vane refused to fade away.
 He was eventually shipwrecked, captured, and sent to the gallows in Jamaica, refusing to repent for a single act of rebellion until the drop.